sparkflows/sparkflows-docs/docs/tutorials/data-science/farmers-market-prediction.rst

 This workflow:

-- Uses the DatasetStructured Node.
-Reads in the data from 2 different datasets - Farmer's Markets and Income Tax Return data per zip code (both are comma separated files):
+- Uses the DatasetStructured Node: Reads in the data from 2 different datasets - Farmer's Markets and Income Tax Return data per zip code (both are comma separated files).

   - Instead of a CSV, one can easily read it from a data-lake or a Persistence Store (HDFS/RDBMS/NoSQL).

-- Using the ColumnFilter Node: Filter out the following columns from the Income Tax Return dataset and pass it to a SQL query node, so that we can do further computation.
+- Uses the ColumnFilter Node: Filter out the following columns from the Income Tax Return dataset and pass it to a SQL query node, so that we can do further computation.

   - State
   - Zip code